1. How cold is it at night in Kenya?

 3. Drinking water?
 People living in South Africa have said do not drink the water nor use it for brushing your teeth.
 Will we have a source of bottled water?

-At the University they filter and bottle their own water.
+Bring your own bottle for refilling.
+You will have bottled water available to purchase.
 They’ll be no shortage of it I promise you.
 And you’re fine using the sink water to rinse your teeth with when you brush.
 I did and didn't get sick.
 But that's me.
 You are welcome to use the bottled water for your oral care.

 4. Who should you fly with?